HuiyingZz/NDDPlus/NDD+.md

 - **Loom**

-Use it with *Recoil* item gives you infinity survivability in clutch.
-Also very useful against Seeker's laser, or could also be used as blocking the entrance of room to get rind of mobs.
+Using with *Recoil* item gives you infinity survivability in clutch.
+Also very useful against Seeker's laser, or could also be used as blocking the entrance of room to get rid of mobs.

 - **Shield**